awslabs/aws-jwt-verify/README.md

 When instantiating `SimpleJwksCache`, the `fetcher` property can be populated with an instance of a class that implements the interface `Fetcher` (from `"aws-jwt-verify/https"`), such as the `SimpleFetcher` (which is the default).

-The purpose of the fetcher, is to execute fetches against the JWKS uri (HTTPS GET) and return the response as text.
+The purpose of the fetcher, is to execute fetches against the JWKS uri (HTTPS GET) and return the response as an arraybuffer (that will be UTF-8 decoded and JSON parsed by the `SimpleJwksCache`).
 The default implementation, the `SimpleFetcher`, has basic machinery to do fetches over HTTPS.
 It does 1 (immediate) retry in case of connection errors.

 By supplying a custom fetcher when instantiating `SimpleJwksCache`, instead of `SimpleFetcher`, you can implement any retry and backoff scheme you want, or use another HTTPS library: